 1854: Birthdate of Joseph Jacobs an Australian literary and Jewish historian, who was a writer for the Jewish Encyclopedia.

 1855(15th of Elul, 5615): Isaac Samuel Reggio passed away at the age of 71.
 Born in 1784 at Goriza, he was an Austro-Italian scholar and rabbi born at Gorizia.
 Reggio studied Hebrew and Talmud with his father, Abraham Vita, the Rabbi at Gorizia.
 At the same time he attended the gymnasium where he acquired knowledge of secular science and languages.
 Reggio's father, one of the liberal rabbis who supported Hartwig Wessely, paid special attention to the religious instruction of his son, who displayed unusual aptitude in Hebrew, and at the age of fourteen wrote a metrical dirge on the death of Moses Ḥefeẓ, who has served as the Rabbi of Gorizia.

-1855: It was reported today that "a child of Mr. Louis Levinson of Providence, and of scriptural age, 'eight days old' was circumcised according to the ancient Jewish method at the house of his father...The ceremony was performed by Mr. Wolf of this city."
+1855: The New York Times reported that "a child of Mr. Louis Levinson of Providence, and of scriptural age, 'eight days old' was circumcised according to the ancient Jewish method at the house of his father...The ceremony was performed by Mr. Wolf of this city."

 1858: Birthdate of French archaeologist Salomon Reinach whose “first published work was a translation of Arthur Schopenhauer’s “Essay on Free Will.”